 The question many people have is if PMAB LLC is a legitimate collector.

-After all, you never purchased anything from them outright, so do they really have the authority to collect on your debt?
+After all, you never purchased anything from them, do they have the authority to collect on your debt?

 The answer is yes, but they may lack the necessary documentation to make it official.

-If a bill goes unpaid for a few months, it may be handed over to a debt collection agency like PMAB LLC.
+If a bill goes unpaid for a few months, it may be handed over to a debt collection agency.

 This company can call and mail you notices about your account until you make payment.